A canonical Ramsey theorem for exactly $m$-coloured complete subgraphs: Acknowledgements

-\textbf{Acknowledgements.} The authors are grateful for the hospitality of Prof. Yuval Peres and the other members of the Theory Group at Microsoft Research, Redmond, where the research in this paper was carried out.
+The research in this paper was carried out while the authors were visitors at Microsoft Research, Redmond.
+We are grateful to Yuval Peres and the other members of the Theory Group at Microsoft Research for their hospitality.